ioanc/wsl2-k3s-multinode/README.md

   - copy the tar file, ```wsl2-k3s-v1.17.4-k3s1.tar```, to your local Windows system, e.g ```C:\wsl2\```

- #### Create a new WSL2 instance using the K3S image and that K3S as a server
+ #### Create a new WSL2 instance using the K3S image and K3S as a server, in the current user context

 - in Windows Terminal open a PowerShell instance